 The other reference fuel knocks easily, and its rating is zero (0).

-Octane numbers are meant to determine the likelihood of knocking within an engine.
+Octane numbers determine the likelihood of knocking within an engine.

 The two fuels are combined to make the reference fuels that will be used as a basis of comparison for the gas you are buying at the pump.

-As fuel arrives at the lab for testing, it is compared to the reference fuels.
-When a fuel acts as a comparison mixture (reference fuel) with 87% knock-resistant fuel, it is labeled with an octane number of 87.
+As fuel arrives at the lab for testing, it gets compared to the reference fuels.
+When a fuel acts as a comparison mixture (reference fuel) with 87% knock-resistant fuel, it gets labeled with an octane number of 87.
 The same goes for 88-90 and 91-94.
 In other words, the higher the octane number, the more resistant it will be from causing a knock.